derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 Since primitive values are so fundamental to JavaScript coding, let's explore each of them in a little more detail.

 #### Null

+The `null` keyword in JavaScript denotes the intentional absence of a value.
+Think of it as a special way to say *nothing*.
+We need some way to intentionally say *nothing* in our code and `null` is how.
+Here are two common code snippets that leverage it:

+- `if(canvas === null) { canvas = new Canvas(); }`
+- `if(isCanvasGarbage) { canvas = null; }`

+The first snippet translated to English is: if the canvas doesn't exist yet, create one and assign it to the canvas keyword.
+This is a common practice where the code checks for the existence of some value before doing certain work.
+In the second snippet the translation is: if the canvas is garbage then assign it as so.
+The former will be most useful to you in the near term.
+In the long term the latter will be useful by helping you keep the program clean during runtime.

 #### Undefined
 #### Boolean
 #### Number